Scholarship Support

+The Folk School awards a number of scholarships each year, providing partial or full financial support for a weeklong or weekend class.
 Our scholarship program helps those who would otherwise be unable to attend have joyous and enlivening learning experiences.
 Examples of recipients might be young people without deeper financial resources, people burdened by the weight of medical debt, or those challenged by a significant life event who need respite.
-Imagine helping a passionate, burgeoning artist who’s poised to become a professional artist.
-The Folk School’s scholarship awards committee solicits and considers applications and awards scholarships based on specific scholarship agreements with each donor.
+The Folk School’s scholarship awards committee solicits and considers applications twice yearly, awarding scholarships based on their individual criteria.

 A finished iron coat rack